Rishabh42/CineMatch/assignment/assignment-2/assignment-2.md

       - **Knowledge:** Understanding of meeting context.
       - **Effort:** Moderate effort: maybe the collaborator have to correct some of the generate part of the meeting agenda.

-7) As a team collaborator, I want the AI to automatically add into my calendar the next meetings or deadlines that we discussed in our meeting notes so that I'm sure I won't miss any appointments or deadlines.
+7) **User story:** As a team collaborator, I want the AI to automatically add into my calendar the next meetings or deadlines that we discussed in our meeting notes so that I'm sure I won't miss any appointments or deadlines.
+    - **Decision:** Removing irrelevant dates adding to the calendar by the AI.
+      - **Knowledge:** Awareness of upcoming events and deadlines.
+      - **Effort:** Low effort: The collaborator only have to review the new deadlines add to his/her calendar after the meeting.

-8) As a researcher I want to generate a summary for a research paper so that I can easily know what the paper is about and what are the key ideas of the paper.
+8) **User story:** As a researcher I want to generate a summary for a research paper so that I can easily know what the paper is about and what are the key ideas of the paper.
+    - **Decision:** Determine the length of the summary and/or how detailed the summary is.
+      - **Knowledge:** Understanding of the amount of information needed to capture important key ideas of a paper.
+      - **Effort:** Low effort: This is a decision that may require a little effort for the first papers, but over time the researcher will know his or her preferences.
+    - **Decision:** Determine if he or she would like more information on a part of the paper after reading the first summary. (for example regenerate a summary for a particular part, or asking for more precision)
+      - **Knowledge:** Understanding of the paper's subject.
+      - **Effort:** High effort: The researcher have to understand he summary and know what can be relevant for his/her research.

-9) As a researcher I want to know how Notion uses my data when I use their AI so that I can know if I can use AI to work on sensitive content that requires privacy.
+9) **User story:** As a researcher I want to know how Notion uses my data when I use their AI so that I can know if I can use AI to work on sensitive content that requires privacy.

-10) As a researcher and a non-native English speaker, I want to easily translate what I write so that I can get help writing my papers in English when I don't know the translation of a word.
+10) **User story:** As a researcher and a non-native English speaker, I want to easily translate what I write so that I can get help writing my papers in English when I don't know the translation of a word.

-11) As a researcher and a non-native English speaker, I want the AI to reformulate and improve what I wrote so that my papers seem to be written by a native English speaker.
+11) **User story:** As a researcher and a non-native English speaker, I want the AI to reformulate and improve what I wrote so that my papers seem to be written by a native English speaker.

-12) As a researcher I want to quickly structure all the references I keep track of so that I can quickly find a reference that I am looking for.
+12) **User story:** As a researcher I want to quickly structure all the references I keep track of so that I can quickly find a reference that I am looking for.

-13) As a researcher who work in a lab with not much fundings, I want to have access to some Notion AI features for free so that I can be more productive in my research and participate in the common good without spending money.
+13) **User story:** As a researcher who work in a lab with not much fundings, I want to have access to some Notion AI features for free so that I can be more productive in my research and participate in the common good without spending money.

-14) As an academic member, I want to generate a list of ideas on a specific subject so that I can quickly collect ideas that I can develop for a project or a work.
+14) **User story:** As an academic member, I want to generate a list of ideas on a specific subject so that I can quickly collect ideas that I can develop for a project or a work.

 ### 2. **Question 2.2:**
 _Examine each decision-making point closely and consider if the users are vulnerable to any of the four biases from the work [Judgment under uncertainty: Heuristics and biases](https://www.jstor.org/stable/pdf/1738360.pdf?casa_token=PEUwAsY9bNoAAAAA:i7KvVWYA73fJzugepP9xnVfBc_tCv1TWq884garHfyiwpR0kooepIGbSSfu__bxvaMYyMxTwGpCTCfzWrRXJI5-ghi44wtwX_WrGiSdQ2fKla6PhPH8), i.e., Representativeness, Availability, Adjustment and Anchoring.
 Explain how the design of the product exacerbates or alleviates each of the users' biases.
 [20] For the designs that alleviate users' biases, what kind of information should be presented and how so that it might improve the users' decision-making?
 [5]_